-- Duane "Buck" Buckner with Telluric Training describes the strength of the simple red dot in an Aimpoint sight.
+- Duane "Buck" Buckner, Aimpoint's US Director of Training, describes the strength of the simple red dot in an Aimpoint sight.

 Under a full Sympathetic Nervous System response, our ability to see can be somewhat compromised.
 We generally refer to this as “tunnel vision” or more correctly- peripheral narrowing.
 The brain essentially reduces the complexity of the input (in processing) to allow for faster decision making.